-I’ve been asked by more than a few people why a website about dead wrestlers was created.
-The short answer is that this website is a tribute to dead wrestlers.
-Since I grew up in the 90s, it primarily features WWE deaths, although I hope to expand in the future.
+I’ve been asked by a lot of people why a website about dead wrestlers was created.
+The short answer is that this is more or less a tribute website.

-Unlike other major sports, it wasn’t until recently that wrestler deaths were even acknowledged by mainstream media.
+Unlike other major sports, it wasn’t until the last decade or so that wrestler deaths were even acknowledged by mainstream media.
 Another wrestler dies and the news would practically be swept under the rug.
 WWE deaths were not looked at in the same light as those in the NFL or MLB.

-Most major media attention surrounding wrestler deaths was overwhelmingly negative.
+Most mainstream media attention surrounding wrestler deaths was overwhelmingly negative.
 When a wrestler dies, the headlines too often seem to include steroids, drug abuse, early heart attacks, or worse.
-But are these headlines surrounding dead wrestlers warranted?
+But are these headlines surrounding deceased wrestlers warranted?

 Another wrestler dies.
 But wrestling is fake, right?
 The rough life inside and outside the ring

-A novice is quick to dismiss wrestling with the ever so popular claim that makes wrestling fans everywhere cringe: “but it’s fake!”
+Outsiders are quick to dismiss wrestling with the ever so popular claim that makes wrestling fans everywhere cringe: “It’s fake!”
 Choreographed with pre-determined outcomes, sure, but “fake” tends to dismiss the unbelievable bumps that can end in real-life injuries or occasionally, wrestler deaths.

 What happens when you’re an injured wrestler and can’t perform?
 You risk “losing your spot” – industry jargon for your storyline being scrapped by the creative team.
 This can often be the decline, or end of a career.
 The end or decline of a wrestler’s livelihood.
 The solution?